euroscipy/euroscipy_proceedings/papers/klemm_witherden/klemm_witherden.rst

 Figure :ref:`pyMICarch` shows the architecture of the pyMIC module.
 At the lowest level, the LIBXSTREAM library [Inte15]_ interacts with the coprocessor devices in the system.
 LIBXSTREAM provides a stream-oriented interface to enqueue into an execution stream the invocation of user-defined functions, data allocations, and data transfers.
-All enqeued requests are executed asychronously, but LIBXSTREAM preserves the predecessor/successor relationship of requests within the same stream.
+All enqueued requests are executed asynchronously, but LIBXSTREAM preserves the predecessor/successor relationship of requests within the same stream.
 The library is available as open-source software for Intel Architecture.

-At the next higher level sits the pyMIC offload engine that provides the internal interface for pyMIC's features and that abstracts from the underlying interface of the offload implementation.
+At the next level up sits the pyMIC offload engine that provides the internal interface for pyMIC's features and that abstracts from the underlying interface of the offload implementation.
 This design supports different offload implementations in future versions of pyMIC.
 For productivity and easier portability, this level of pyMIC has been implemented in Cython to bridge the gap between the Python level and the LIBXSTREAM library.